-At the close of internships, employers provide valuable feedback to the Interim Chair (as well as directly to the students) about students' performance during the internship.
+At the close of internships, employers provide valuable feedback to the Chair (as well as directly to the students) about students' performance during the internship.
 Although this information is used to improve student preparation and the program overall, on the whole, the feedback is extremely positive.
 Below are a few testimonials that were collected for the purposes of the program review.

 MENTOR CRITIQUES OF STUDENT PERFORMANCE

-Todd Oldham, Dominque Lemieux/Cirque du Soleil, Bob Mackie, are just a few mentors who have repeatedly mentored Otis students because they are continually impressed by the caliber of student work.
-Todd Olham has said this is the only school he will actually participate in a design project with students due to the quality of student work.
+Jason Wu, Jonathan Simkhai, Ralph Lauren, Dominque Lemieux/Cirque du Soleil, Bob Mackie, are just a few mentors who have repeatedly mentored Otis students because they are continually impressed by the caliber of student work.
+Todd Olham has said Otis is the only school he will actually participate in a design project with students due to the quality of student work.